 The Foundation only accepts applications of eligible nationals listed above who are residing in one of the countries where there are local Aga Khan Foundation (AKF), Aga Khan Education Services (AKES), or Aga Khan Education Board (AKEB) offices which process applications and interview candidates.

 Preference is given to students under 30 years of age.

 The main criteria for selecting award winners are: l) excellent academic records, 2) genuine financial need, 3) admission to a reputable institution of higher learning and 4) thoughtful and coherent educational and career plans.
 Candidates are also evaluated on their extra-curricular interests and achievements, potential to achieve their goals and likelihood to succeed in a foreign academic environment.
 Applicants are expected to have some years of work experience in their field of interest.

 The application procedures of AKF’s International Scholarship Programme are decentralised.
 Students may obtain application forms as of January 1st each year from AKF offices or Aga Khan Education Services / Boards in their countries of current residence.
-Completed applications should be returned to the agency from which the form was obtained, or to the address indicated on the front of the form.
+Completed applications should be returned to the agency from which the form was obtained.
 They should not be sent to Geneva.
-The deadline for submission of applications is 31 March, although in certain countries internal deadlines may be earlier.
+The deadline for submission of applications is 31 March 2015, although in certain countries internal deadlines may be earlier.

 It is important to visit the official website (link found below) for detailed information on how to apply for this scholarship.

 Related Scholarships: List of Universities that offer Scholarships for Developing Country Students